slowernews/wisdom-tldr/README.md

 > *'The most beautiful thing we can experience is the mysterious.
 It is the source of all true art and all science.' -- Albert Einstein*

 > *'And on the first day, men created god.'*

+> *'Art is just another form of screaming.'*

+===
+###On herd mentality

+Most people are other people.
+Their thoughts are someone else opinions.

+> *'Gold rushes make the shovel sellers rich, not the gold seekers.'*

+> *'Common sense is the collection of prejudices acquired by age eighteen.'*